tohjustin/chronos/README.md

 #### Extension

-Build the extension & output bundle into `/build`
+Build the extension & output bundle into `/build` & a zip file `build-<GIT_COMMIT_SHA>.zip` which can be used across all supported browsers.

 ```shell
 yarn build:extension